-As it can be seen from Tables 1 - 3, there are considerable differences between results obtained by our new element and FEM program ANSYS especially for structural analysis that is based on the results from preliminary analyses (e.g. thermal and electric analyses).
+As it can be seen from Tables 1 - 3, there are considerable differences between results obtained by our new element and FEM program ANSYS especially for the analyses (e.g. structural) that are based on the results from preliminary analyses (e.g. thermal and electric analyses).
 This is caused by the fact that junctions B and C (see Figure 4) are not spot junctions (considered in the beam theory) but they are spatial junctions in reality (see Figure 7), so the current and heat flow in these junctions are not strictly 1D flows as it is considered in the beam theory.